 The lower dosage of caffeine in matcha also helps prevent the “coffee jitters” that many coffee drinkers have experienced.
 Unlike coffee, matcha is also much gentler on the stomach.
 If you’re sensitive to caffeine but need a perk-me-up, you can depend on matcha for energy boost.

 You may also have noticed that a cup of regular green tea has 35mg of caffeine, this is lower than that of both matcha and coffee.
 The caffeine content in matcha is about double that of regular green tea.
 This is because you ingest the entire leaf when consuming matcha.
 Most teas are only infused with hot water.
 Would we recommend matcha over green tea too?
 The answer is yes.

 Again, the quality of caffeine in matcha is quite different because green tea has much lower levels of L-theanine.
 L-theanine is quite unique to matcha as it is formed when the tea plant is deprived of sunlight.
 For matcha, this occurs in the final few weeks before harvest when the tea plants are kept shaded under a canopy.

 This completely changes the amino acid profile of the tea plant and results in a higher concentration of L-theanine.
 Regular green tea is not shaded before harvest and will not have the same levels of L-theanine.
 The caffeine boost from green tea will likely not last as long nor be as effective.
 For more information, you may wish to read our explanation on the key differences between matcha and green tea.

 But is it too good to be true?

 There are a whole bunch of other potential benefits of drinking matcha.
 Matcha has more anti-oxidants than coffee.
-Matcha has cholorophyll which is known to have detoxifying properties.
+Matcha has chlorophyll which is known to have detoxifying properties.
 Matcha doesn’t leave you with the acrid, sour breath that you sometimes get after drinking too much coffee.
+The list goes on.